mpustovoi/RPG-Loot/README.md

 ℹ Some of them also contain unique loot.

-🏡 Modded structures that use (not override) these loot tables will also receive RPG items in their chests.
+🏡 Modded structures that use these loot tables will also receive RPG items in their chests.

 ⚠ If you have other data packs or mods that override the loot tables of the above mobs and/or structures, they won't have RPG items.
 (This doesn't apply to mods that use loot modifiers provided by modloaders.)

+ℹ You can preview the loot obtainable from the above mobs directly in the game using the [**EMI Loot**](https://modrinth.com/mod/emi-loot) mod (add-on to [**EMI**](https://modrinth.com/mod/emi)).
+Viewing chest loot can be difficult due to the clutteriness of the corresponding GUI.
+(The preview may partially or completely not work on 1.20.1 due to the specifics of the version.)

 📦 In the future, this list may be expanded with some modded mobs with by adding small add-ons.

 ⚖ Adjustments to the item stats and their drop weight may occur.
 (This, of course, won't affect the already obtained items.)

 <details>
-<summary>⌨ Commands for obtaining RPG items</summary>
+<summary>⌨ Commands for obtaining default RPG items</summary>

 | ⌨ Command                                 | 🎁 Output          |
 | ----------------------------------------- | ------------------ |